itsme2019/RTG/README.md

 Open the script rtg.py and update the following configuration variables in the CONFIG section (I am using basic):
 ```
 CONFIG = {
+    # select the model
     'encoder': 'vitb',
+    # load pretrained weights
     'load_from': 'Depth-Anything-V2/checkpoints/depth_anything_v2_vitb.pth',
     'max_depth': 200,  # Adjust max depth to scale the mesh size (larger depth = bigger mesh)
     'img_path': 'path_to_your_image.png',  # Set the path to the image you want to process
+    #output directory where you want to store mesh data
     'outdir': './vis_pointcloud',
+    # these may require some trial and error
     'focal_length_x': 470.4,
     'focal_length_y': 470.4,
     'save_formats': ['ply', 'pcd', 'xyz'],  # Multiple formats for compatibility